apereo/cas/docs/cas-server-documentation/ticketing/Hazelcast-Ticket-Registry.md

 value.
 Also, be careful not to set the value too low, or the members might give up too early and create their own cluster.

-{% include casproperties.html properties="cas.ticket.registry.hazelcast.cluster.discovery.multicast-" %}
+{% include casproperties.html properties="cas.ticket.registry.hazelcast.cluster.discovery.multicast." %}

 ## WAN Replication